djn-hgs/advent-of-code-2023/README.md

 Next job is to do this in Haskell.
 But I'm not taking up Mr Dales' to tackle them all in Haskell henceforth!

+### Update

+Haskell solution also included.
+Had to do quite a lot of work to understand how to achieve the text splitting, so it was good fun.
+Notes are in the folder [here](Day 9/day9-haskell/README.md).

 ## Day 10

 ### Part 1